The NAEP disaster repeats itself in the United States every year. Can anything fix it?

 And yet, based on decades of NAEP data, we can already predict that half are statistically destined to fall below basic proficiency in reading, writing, or math by the time they finish high school.

-A fundamental hypothesis for K-12 student performance (and one simple question: Did the DOE consider it and commission studies?)
+A fundamental hypothesis for K-12 student performance (and where was the U.S. Department of Education?)

-If the hypothesis is correct, the overwhelming majority of low-performing students likely have the innate capability to reach or exceed the minimum threshold of NAEP assessments—an achievement so significant it could redefine America’s homegrown workforce and GDP.
+If the hypothesis is correct, the overwhelming majority of low-performing students nationally possess the innate capability to reach—or exceed—the minimum NAEP threshold—an achievement so significant it could redefine America’s homegrown workforce and its GDP.

 The HSe4Metrics platform may be the societal solution—but it awaits testing